Updated: Mar 15

 He never smiles.

 He has this way of being stoic in the face of everything.
-His dark brown eyes look at you as if they are trying to figure you out, but they never evolve and so you can’t make out the conclusions he’s drawn.
+His dark brown eyes analyse you, trying to figure you out, but they never evolve and so you can’t make out the conclusions he’s drawn.
 Usually staring signals affection, but his lack of emotion reads as uninterested, like he’s glancing your way only as a surveyor, an objective researcher where you’re the target study.
 His expression stays consistent, even if you give him a hug or tell him you are in love.
-He seems to be protective, emotionless not because he doesn’t care but because he cannot afford to care given the harmful external circumstances.
+It suggests he doesn’t care.

 However, his physical actions suggest otherwise.
 He holds your hand, opens the car door, and gives you an ice-pack when you’re bruised.
 For humans, it’s often the other way around.
-Usually, we talk and talk and talk about our care, sympathy, and love and then act with complete and utter selfishness: he, however, barely ever speaks or smiles and only acts selfless, in your benefit.
+Usually, we talk and talk and talk about our care, sympathy, and love for others and then act with complete and utter selfishness; he, however, barely ever speaks or smiles yet only acts selfless, in your benefit.

 He never cries.

 And you might think that’s a good thing, being with someone who doesn’t feel pain.
-But it’s not that he doesn’t feel pain, it’s just that he never exposes it, lets you see it, and you really want to.
+But I can’t believe he doesn’t feel pain; rather, he probably just never exposes it, lets you see it, and you really want to.
 You could throw a bottle, a phone, or a brick at him, and he still wouldn’t show it.
-He’d flinch, dodge probably, in order to minimize its impact, but, once the act is over, he doesn’t dwell on the past, informing you of the damage you’ve borne witness to.
+He’d flinch, dodge probably, in order to minimize its impact, but, once the act has been carried out, he doesn’t dwell on the past, inform you of the damage you’ve borne witness to.
 He doesn’t care for himself in that way, pushing you off when you try to help as if he’s some burden harming your potential.

 So, when he first tells you he loves you, you don’t know what to do.
-Love was described to you as a feeling represented by laughter and crying, the absolute extrema of happiness and sadness.
-How can you believe him when he has never showed either of these?
-His constant expression hovering between joy and misery, this kind of purgatory, cannot be love.
+Love was described to you as a feeling represented by laughter and crying, the absolute extrema of happiness, sadness, frustration, madness.
+How can you believe him when he has never shown any of these?
+His constant expression hovering between joy and misery--this kind of purgatory--cannot be love.
 After all, the opposite of love isn’t hatred, it’s indifference.
 And how he seems to epitomize that noun.

 So, you do the only thing you can do: you act as though you never heard him.